ricounet67/ownCloudOSX/README.md

 ```
 This nginx folder distribution we just created use to be the same in linux systems.

+###ownCloud Files
 I created some config files to run the services, just download them.
 Place the `nginx.conf` file in `/usr/local/etc/nginx/` and the `ownCloud` file in `/usr/local/etc/nginx/site-available/`, for the second file you need to create a symlink into `/usr/local/etc/nginx/sites-enabled/` with the following command:
 ```
 ln -sfv /usr/local/etc/nginx/site-available/ownCloud //usr/local/etc/nginx/site-enabled/
 ```
 The `ownCloud` file needs some parameters according to your needs, like the `server_name` directives, the `ssl_certificate` and `ssl_certificate_key` paths, the `root` path to your ownCloud installation folder.

-Because you're doing this in order to access to your cloud service from anywhere you should write your domain name in the `server_name` name directive, the SSL directives needs your certificates, you can create them (the how-to will be explained later) and use them without validating them, which is not a good choice, i used the [StartSSL](https://www.startssl.com/) to validate mine, they offer a nice free plan.
+Because you're doing this in order to access to your cloud service from anywhere you should write your domain name in the `server_name` name directive, the SSL directives need your certificates, you can create them (the how-to will be explained later) and use them without validating them, which is not a good choice, i used the [StartSSL](https://www.startssl.com/) services to validate mine, they offer a nice free plan.

-And look for the following parameters.
-Set the Parameters to your needs – the Explanation of each Parameter can be found next to the Parameter.
-This are my settings:

 ##PHP-FPM
 Since ownCloud is written in PHP an interpreter for it is needed in order to make it run alongside Nginx.